JacksonKuo/blog/_posts/2025-2-7-app-defense-part-5.markdown

 # Thoughts

 The official documentation and examples for RateLimiter seems to be a little lacking.
-The ratelimiter doc doesn't even have an example for `PER_CLIENT`.[^5] And having to set the key expiration and not being able to set the TTL during key creation is a bit annoying.
+The ratelimiter doc doesn't even have an example for `PER_CLIENT`, and as stated before, the `RateType` doesn't actually matter, instead using one global key or multiple client keys is what's actually important. [^5] And having to set the key expiration and not being able to set the TTL during key creation is a bit annoying.

 If I needed more control over the rate limit, I think I would just use `RAtomicLong` and the Java versions of `INCR` and `TTL`.